The Game Changers

-The Game Changers is a 2018 American documentary film about vegan athletes who follow plant-based diets.
+The Game Changers is a 2018 American documentary film about vegan athletes who follow whole-food, plant-based diets.

 Release

 The Game Changers debuted at the Sundance Film Festival in January 2018, with a second edit released worldwide for a one-day screening in September 2019.
 The film has over a dozen executive producers, including James Cameron, Arnold Schwarzenegger, Pamela Anderson, Steve Bellamy, Rip Esselstyn, Jackie Chan and Brendan Brazier.